Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Another vintage Soviet tube, the SBT-11A has a larger mica window, making it even more sensitive to alpha radiation and low-energy X-rays.

-And while we are at it, since we already have Ludlum meters we will get a Ludlum Model 44-9 GM probe which contains an even larger mica window:
+And while I am at it, since I already have Ludlum meters I will get a Ludlum Model 44-9 GM probe which contains an even larger mica window:

-With a collection of tubes, we can now work on modifying our digital geiger counter to accept them.
+With a collection of GM tubes acquired, I moved on to modifying my digital geiger counter to accept them.

-Thanks to the experimentation of other owners, we have proof that the GMC-300E Plus can handle all of our tubes.
-By adding a DIP switch, we can swap between our choice of GM tube or use more than one GM tube at once.
+Thanks to the experimentation of other owners, I have proof that the GMC-300E Plus can handle all of my GM tubes.
+By adding a DIP switch, I can swap between my choice of GM tube or use more than one GM tube at once.

-The SBT-9 needs a hole cut out of the side to expose the mica window:
+The SBT-9 needed a hole cut out of the side to expose the mica window:

-With GM tube detectors taken care of, we can move on to a more exotic detection technology.
+With GM tube detectors taken care of, I moved on to a more exotic detection technology: scintillation detectors.

 A scintillation detector measures ionizing radiation by combining two components: a scintillator (usually a crystal) that emits photons after an interaction, and a photomultiplier tube (PMT) which uses a photocathode to detect photons via the photoelectric effect (multiplying the signal with a series of dynodes).

-The intensity of the light produced by the scintillator is proportional to the energy deposited by the incident radiation - this is what allows us to create the histograms used for gamma-ray spectroscopy.
-By identifying the energy-level of the peaks in the histogram, we can infer the source(s) of the incident radiation.
+The intensity of the light produced by the scintillator is proportional to the energy deposited by the incident radiation - this is what allows the creation of the histograms used in gamma-ray spectroscopy.
+The energy-level peaks in the histogram unambiguously reveal the source(s) of the incident radiation.

-With an understanding of how they work, we can now build some scintillation detectors.
+With an understanding of how they work, I next built some scintillation detectors.

 When it comes to scintillators, Thallium-doped Sodium Iodide (NaI(Tl)) is the most well-established and extensively used.
 It has high stopping power, very high luminescence, and the blue light they emit (~415nm) matches well with the optimal wavelength (420nm) for the bialkali photocathode found in most PMTs.
 The drawback is that NaI(Tl) is hygroscopic and must be hermetically sealed in a metal container (with an optical window) to prevent absorption of moisture from the environment (which degrades their performance).